• Insights

 Wearable robots: the ultimate Human-Robot Interface

-3 June 2022 Posted by Michiel Celis My Technology, Perspectives, Product innovation, Smart Industry & Chemistry
+3 June 2022 Posted by Lieven Claeys Perspectives, Industry & chemistry, Product innovation

 Wearable robots are mechatronic systems that snugly interface with its user.
 Some recognizable examples are exoskeletons, active prostheses and haptic control devices while applications broadly range from rehabilitation and prosthetics over industry and logistics to remotely operated machines.